blakeblackshear/frigate/docs/docs/configuration/cameras.md

 Frigate can save video clips without any CPU overhead for encoding by simply copying the stream directly with FFmpeg.
 It leverages FFmpeg's segment functionality to maintain a cache of video for each camera.
 The cache files are written to disk at `/tmp/cache` and do not introduce memory overhead.
 When an object is being tracked, it will extend the cache to ensure it can assemble a clip when the event ends.
 Once the event ends, it again uses FFmpeg to assemble a clip by combining the video clips without any encoding by the CPU.
 Assembled clips are are saved to `/media/frigate/clips`.
 Clips are retained according to the retention settings defined on the config for each object type.

+These clips will not be playable in the web UI or in HomeAssistant's media browser unless your camera sends video as h264.

 :::caution
 Previous versions of frigate included `-vsync drop` in input parameters.
 This is not compatible with FFmpeg's segment feature and must be removed from your input parameters if you have overrides set.
 :::